invoice-x/invoice2data/README.md

 Recognize test invoices: `invoice2data invoice2data/test/pdfs/* --debug`

+Draft a new template from a sample document (the builder suggests fields/regexes from the detected dates, amounts and IBAN/VAT/BIC, previews what they capture, and writes a `.yml` after confirmation):

+`invoice2data --new-template sample.pdf`

+Add `--ai` to draft it with a configured LLM provider instead of the built-in heuristics (set `INVOICE2DATA_AI_PROVIDER` / `_MODEL` / `_API_KEY`; OpenAI, DeepSeek, Mistral, Gemini and local Ollama are supported):

+`invoice2data --new-template sample.pdf --ai`

 ### Use as Python Library

 You can easily add `invoice2data` to your own Python scripts as library.